articles

 • The bass appears to be sent between the Beam and Sub.
 When testing the bass only on Speaker setup, both the Beam and Sub generate the test audio.
 This is a neutral issue.

-• RANDOM MINOR ISSUE: The taskbar refuses to hide during full screen games when the eARC Adapter is used in Extend Multi Display mode.
+The taskbar refuses to hide during full screen games when the eARC Adapter is used in Extend Multi Display mode.
 I suspect Chrome full screen to be the cause of it.
-I am now using Clone Multi Display mode instead and will update if the issue occurs again.
+I am now using Clone Multi Display mode instead and the issue has not since happened again.

 Certain sound effects in multi surround games sound metallic / hollow / muffled when the sound system is set in anything other than Stereo PCM mode